-The Conservancy is proud to support Eastchester’s 350th Anniversary as the exclusive sponsor of the K-12 Education Program
+The Conservancy was proud to support Eastchester’s 350th Anniversary as the exclusive sponsor of the K-12 Education Program

-The south entrance to the Women’s Club of Bronxville, where many a young man and miss have trotted inside for their dancing and etiquette lessons with Miss Covington, (now Miss Barkley), is graced once again with a beautiful globe in its curved archway.
-The Bronxville Historical Conservancy financed the restoration of the original fixture as an 80th anniversary gift to the clubhouse and in recognition of its placement on the National Register of Historic Places.
-“I don’t think any of us knew the real beauty of the fixture,” noted Joyce Balint, president of the Club.
-Star cut-outs on the ironwork embracing the frosted globe give a magical twinkle to the lady in her eighties.
+Both the main and south entrances to the Women’s Club of Bronxville, where many a young man and miss have trotted inside for their dancing and etiquette lessons with Miss Covington — now Miss Barclay — are graced once again with lovely lighting fixtures, thanks to the Bronxville Historical Conservancy.
+Financing the restoration of the original fixtures was a tribute to the 80th anniversary of the clubhouse and in recognition of its placement on the National Register of Historic Places.
+The project involved the removal and installation of temporary lighting, as well as the rewiring and structural restoration of the fixtures.
+This successful lighting restoration was accomplished to conform to the original building design of Penrose Stout.

 When Bronxville resident Renee Byers learned that graceful wrought-iron lamps once spanned the granite columns at the two main entrances to Avon Road, her thoughts turned toward re-creating history.
 With help from the Village Historian Eloise Morgan, Renee found the originals in bits and pieces in a cob-webbed corner of the Village Hall basement.
 Turning to the Bronxville Historical Conservancy for funding the effort, along with support from the Village of Bronxville, Renee embarked on the ambitious project of creating near-exact replicas, and on January 21, 2003, the lanterns were back in place, once again gracing the stately granite columns on Avon Road where it intersects with Midland Avenue and Sagamore Road.